Artists with OI: Pablo Ostarek

 What a coincidence!
 Some time ago OIFE had prepared an interview with Pablo Ostarek, an artist with OI, which you can read below.
 And this week, we congratulate him for winning the 1st prize in the International Rare Disease Film Festival for his short film “This is not a person”!

 The film is about the Spanish woman Elisenda (45), who didn’t get to live an independent life because of overprotection.
-You can see the trailer and read about the film project here.

 Who are you and what do you do?